Promoting race equality

-We are coming to the end of the projects funded under the DHSC Covid-19 dementia programme have been progressing well.
-They have been providing a range of support, information, and advice to black, Asian and minority ethnic people living with dementia, their families, and friends.
+We are coming to the end of the projects funded under the DHSC Covid-19 dementia programme to deliver a range of support, information, activities and advice to black, Asian and minority ethnic people living with dementia, their families, and friends.
 Read the full newsletter here.

 University College London (UCL), has received £1.4 million from UK Research and Innovation (UKRI) and the National Institute for Health Research (NIHR) to better understand the impact of COVID-19 onRead more

 Race Equality Foundation has been awarded a grant by the Department of Health and Social Care to lead a programme with Black South West Network, Caribbean African Health Network andRead more